renzon/poc-java-annotation/README.md

 }
 ```

-It's imporant noticing the definition of `value`.
+It's important noticing the definition of `value`.
-The sintax is different from a class attribute.
+The syntax is different from a class attribute.
-It seems line a method execution (`value()`), but it isn't.
+It seems a method execution (`value()`), but it isn't.
 Now it can be used to annotate methods:

 ```java